You can’t backup your iPhone or iPad to your Mac. And you don’t know why.

-And if it’s not there then just check your Finder preferences is set to show it.
+And if it’s not there then just check your Finder Settings (from Mac OS Ventura).
+You’ll find it’s called Preferences in earlier Mac releases.
+Check that’s set to show it.

-You do that by going to Finder Preferences.
+You do that by going to Finder Settings or Preferences.

-Click on the Sidebar tab in the Finder Preferences pop up window.
+Click on the Sidebar tab in the Finder Settings or Preferences pop up window.

 Scroll down to the Locations heading and double check that the option CDs, DVDs and iOS Devices is marked.